Mount Mazama: Climactic eruption

 Mazama's climactic eruption has been dated to about 6,845 ± 50 years ago via radiocarbon dating, or about 7,700 years ago via dendrochronology.
 Other scientists have determined ages of 6,730 ± 40 years ago or roughly 7,470–7,620 calendar years ago, as well as 7,627 ± 150 calendar years ago.
 Fallout from the eruption continued for roughly three years, though the major eruption only occurred for a few days.
 The eruption is thought to have occurred during autumn, as inferred from pollen data.

 The eruptive activity that led to Mazama's collapse proceeded in two phases.
-During the first phase, shortly after the eruption of the Cleetwood flow, a vent at a higher elevation on the northern side of the Mazama complex (but still below the summit) produced a 30 mi high ash column into the stratosphere.
+During the first phase, shortly after the eruption of the Cleetwood flow, a vent at a higher elevation on the northern side of the Mazama complex (but still below the summit) produced a 30 mi high ash column into the stratosphere and ejecting over half the eruption's total magma.
+The second stage erupted material from a ring of vents.
 Ash extended to eight states in the west and three Canadian provinces.
 As a result, Mazama Ash has become a commonly used benchmark for measuring the relative age of objects, compared to its orange colored deposits.
 Pumice deposits reached depths of 20 ft adjacent to Mazama's base, still reaching thicknesses more than 1 ft as far as 70 mi to the northeast.
 The ejecta featured blocks of medium-grain granodiorite, as well as inclusions of diabase, quartz diorite, granite, aplite, and granophyre.
 Ashfall layers have been eroded by pyroclastic flows and with time, but they are still visible at Hillman Peak and along the Cleetwood Trail.
 The Plinian column from the eruption devastated the area hundreds of miles north and northeast of Mazama, but to the southwest and west, little pumice or ash were deposited.

 The eruption's character changed dramatically as the column of pumice and ash collapsed.
 The exact cause is not well understood; it may have been the result of the enormous weight of the tephra or the expansion of the eruptive vent.
 The sudden deposition of so much pumice generated pyroclastic flows that moved down the northern side of the volcano, coursing west–east from Llao Rock to Redcloud Cliff.
 The first of these pyroclastic flows were deposited at superheated temperatures, welding fragments and creating the Wineglass welded tuff, which consists of big blocks of orange-brown and gray rock.
 These emplacements can only be observed on the northern slopes; they are absent from the southern slopes of the volcano.